Lexus Vs. Acura: Battle Of The Brands

 Is Acura better than the Lexus brand?

 Acura automakers can be better than the Lexus brand when it comes to blending sportiness with comfort and offering value, safety, and reliability in the luxury car world.
-For example, Acura has a five-spot-higher RepairPal reliability ranking,5,6 more 2025 IIHS Top Safety Pick awarded vehicles,7,8 and more involvement in motorsports, which trickles down into the engineering of all Acura vehicles.
+For example, Acura has a five-spot-higher RepairPal reliability ranking,5,6 more 2025 IIHS Top Safety Pick-awarded vehicles,7 and more involvement in motorsports, which trickles down into the engineering of all Acura vehicles.

 Which has safer vehicles: the Acura or Lexus brand?

 While Acura vs. Lexus safety sees great engineering on both sides, Acura ranks higher when comparing their 2025 IIHS safety ratings.
-Specifically, while the 2025 Acura vehicle lineup includes two different 2025 IIHS Top Safety Pick award winners,7 the 2025 Lexus collection only has one vehicle that is represented and rated as a 2025 IIHS Top Safety Pick.8
+While not all 2026 vehicles have been rated, there are three different 2025 IIHS Top Safety Pick award winners across the Acura lineup,7 while the Lexus collection has two vehicles that are represented and rated as 2025 IIHS Top Safety Picks.7

-Which is more reliable: Lexus or Acura automakers?
+Which is more reliable: the Lexus or Acura automaker?

 Both the Acura and Lexus companies were created to reshape the luxury car market with a focus on reliability, catching the established European brands off guard with their long-lasting and easy-to-own vehicles.
 Among 32 car makes, Acura automakers are ranked in second place for reliability by RepairPal,5 while the Lexus brand is ranked in seventh place by them.6